FailAcademy/learning/wdp-vancouver/_slides/week-03/03-gulp.md

 Your `package.json` file is a list of all of the 3rd party modules your project needs to run.

-It's important that you keep this file up to date&mdhash;npm does most of this manually, but there may be time when you need to manually edit your `package.json` file to accurately reflect the dependencies for your project.
+It's important that you keep this file up to date; npm does most of this automatically, but there may be times when you need to manually edit your `package.json` file to accurately reflect the dependencies for your project.

 Every time we install a new dependency for our project, it will be added to this file automatically.